 The biggest difference is the sodium content.
 Rice noodles have 103 milligrams of sodium per serving, while pasta only has 3 milligrams.
 Regular pasta also contains 4 more grams of protein than rice noodles, as well as higher counts of some nutrients like iron and folic acid, since most dry pastas are enriched.

 White rice noodles are made from white rice, a grain that only turns white after being stripped of its germ and bran (aka where most of its nutrients come from) in processing.
+While white rice is not devoid of benefits, medical professionals and studies often cite higher-fiber brown rice as nutritionally superior.
 Thankfully, whole-grain or brown rice noodles also exist.
 Look for those to boost the nutritional content a bit, or opt for soba, kelp or shirataki noodles instead, which are all higher in fiber and nutrients than rice noodles.

 3 Health Benefits of Rice Noodles